 While offshore companies may be more affordable for carriers to use, often times it can lead to poor customer support experiences.

-This can result in support representatives who may be more challenging to understand, may have less knowledge or expertise in the industry, or who simply don’t have the authority to resolve your issue and are required to escalate your case to a more senior-level manager.
+Representatives may be more challenging to understand, may have less knowledge or expertise on your specific problem or question, or they may simply not have the authority to resolve your issue.
+Instead, they may have to escalate your case to an upper-level manager, which can take extra time.

-These carriers have a strong customer care, or “customer success,” teams where the support agents are quick to respond, friendly, helpful, and knowledgeable.
+These carriers have support agents who are support agents are quick to respond, friendly, helpful, and knowledgeable.

 Ting has become known in the cell phone industry for their excellent customer support.

 They pride themselves as having a strong customer care team, which is one of their differentiating factors in the industry.